mhsamavatian/DAP/README.md

 # Accident Risk Prediction based on Heterogeneous Sparse Data: New Dataset and Insights (ACM SIGSPATIAL 2019)

-## Data
-The main data for this work is obtained from [US Accidents](https://smoosavi.org/datasets/us_accidents) and [Large Scale Traffic and Weather Events](https://smoosavi.org/datasets/lstw) datasets.
-Please visit [our paper](https://arxiv.org/pdf/1909.09638.pdf) to learn how to use the raw input datasets and prepare them for our real-time accident prediction framework.
-Also, several sample data files can be found in ```data``` directory.

 ## Generate Input
 One important process is to transform raw input data into the form of input for a machine learning model.
 Here we employed multiple processes as follows: